Kiara-01-Lab/vibecode-debt-checker/README.md

-# vibeguard-starter
+# vibe debt checker

-**Ship AI-generated code without the hidden risks.**
+**Autoscanner for technical debt - Ship AI-generated code without the hidden technical debt risks.**
-AIで生成したコードを、隠れたリスクなしで本番運用できるスターターキット。

 ---

-## What This Does / これが解決する問題
+## What This Does

 AI tools generate code that *works* but has invisible problems: leaked API keys, no error handling, no logging, unvalidated inputs.
 You won't notice until production breaks.